Valuing the voice of young people

 In all of its work, the Office of the Guardian promotes and models the participation of children and young people in matters that affect them.

 How we go about this is set out in our youth participation policy which is linked to on the right of this page.

 ...recognises and nurtures the strengths, interests and abilities of children and young people and involves them in decisions that affect their lives.

 ...better decision-making, improvements to practice and services, greater confidence in the advice from the Guardian, opportunity for young people to give their views, enhanced skills and experience, and demonstration of respect for different views.

-We will again talk with young people on our regular official visits to residential care houses and to the Youth Training Centre.
+...we will continue to talk with young people on our regular official visits to residential care houses and to the Youth Training Centre.
 Their views will inform the reports written about conditions in the houses and the Centre.

 ...to our partnering agencies and the carers, mentors and social workers who support the young people to participate.